-Before we finish the preliminary section, we provide Procedure~\ref{alg:persuasive check} as a useful subroutine which will be used in our online policies.
-Procedure~\ref{alg:persuasive check} takes a direct signaling scheme as input, and determines whether this direct signaling scheme is persuasive.
-Its correctness guarantee is given in \Cref{lem:persuasive check correctness} and the regret guarantee is given in \Cref{lem:persuasive check regret}.
+Before we finish the preliminary section, we provide Procedure~\ref{alg:persuasive check} as a useful subroutine that will be used in our online policies.
+Procedure~\ref{alg:persuasive check} takes a direct signaling scheme as input, and determines whether this direct signaling scheme is \IC.
+Its correctness guarantee is given in \Cref{lem:persuasive check correctness} and the regret guarantee incurred by implementing Procedure~\ref{alg:persuasive check} is given in \Cref{lem:persuasive check regret}.